xllim-tools/xllim/docs/sphinx/source/GLLiM/gllim_structures.rst

         The means of each component in the GMM (N_obs, D, K).

     .. attribute:: gmm_covs
-        :type: ndarray of shape (N_obs, D, D, K)
+        :type: ndarray of shape (D, D, K)

-        The covariance matrices of each component in the GMM (N_obs, D, D, K).
+        The covariance matrices of each component in the GMM (D, D, K).
+The covariance is indenpendent from the observations thus it is the same for all predictions.

 .. _center-prediction-result-struct: